guillemtubert-zz/BEAT-COP/README.md

 Button to start the game

-Button to re-start the game once you got caught.
+Button to re-start the game once you got caught...